 Accounts with more than one owner are considered joint accounts.
 Two primary types of joint accounts exist:

-Joint WROS accounts may also contain a transfer on death (TOD) designation, which only applies if all account owners pass away.
-If that were to occur, the assets would become the property of the account beneficiaries.
+Joint WROS accounts may also include a transfer on death (TOD) designation.
+The TOD feature applies only if all account owners die.
+If that happens, the assets pass to the account beneficiaries.

 Sign up for free to take 22 quiz questions on this topic